davidchall/ipaddress/README.md

 - Subsequent use is much faster, since we don’t repeatedly parse the character vector.

-A variety of functions support common tasks on ipaddress vectors.
+Read `vignette("ip-data")` to learn more about these vector classes.
+For a demonstration of common recipes using ipaddress vectors and functions, see `vignette("recipes")`.

 ## Related work